OoooooEeeeee, I’m super excited. I’ve got such an adorable little bit of craftiness to share with you all today. Yesterday was

 supposed to be our big laundry day.
 You know the one that involves the curtains and bedding and stuff.
 UGH!!
 I hate it.
 While I was mentally trying to prepare myself, the idea for these miniature washboard ornaments hit me like the proverbial wet pink panty.

 And it’s one of those really easy, fun things that can be made in under an hour.
-All you need is some craft foam, small bits of wood (I used toothpicks, skewers and ice cream sticks), aluminium tape or tin foil, scissors and glue.
+All you need is some craft foam, small bits of wood (I used toothpicks, skewers and ice cream sticks), aluminum tape or tin foil, scissors and glue.
 Oh and a piece of rebar or long screw 😉 My secret tool of mass “texturedness”.

 Making the Miniature Washboard Ornaments

 Set the timer, coz I promise, this is going to be a quickie 😀 Stick the tin foil or aluminum tape onto the craft foam.
-I love using aluminium foil, it sticks like crazy and it’s waterproof.
+I love using aluminum foil, it sticks like crazy and it’s waterproof.
 We’ve used it to create giant pencils and even a chain of hearts garden mobile.
 Grab that piece of rebar or long screw and roll it firmly over the tape to create little indentations.

 Cut out small rectangles.
 Mine are all about 6 cm x 4 cm (2 1/2″ x 1 1/2″).